cocos/cocos-docs/en/scripting/reference/coding-standards.md

     class AssetUUID {}
     ```

-- When we name types or modules, we use PascalCase nomenclature
+- When naming types or modules, use PascalCase nomenclature:

     ```ts
     // bad